Youth Turning 18

-The Adoption Support Program benefits will automatically end on the child's 18th birthday unless, prior to the child's 18th birthday, the adoptive parent requests an extension of benefits.
+Adoption Support Program benefits automatically end on the youth's 18th birthday unless, before their 18th birthday, the adoptive parent requests an extension of benefits.

-If your child was adopted prior to their 16th birthday
+If your child was adopted before their 16th birthday

-Youth who were adopted prior to their 16th birthday can qualify for an extension if they are still in full-time high school, and continue to receive ongoing financial support from their adoptive parents.
-To submit a request for an extension of their benefits, prior to their 18th birthday, you must send your Adoption Support Consultant the following documents:
+Youth who were adopted before their 16th birthday can qualify for an extension if they are still in full-time high school and continue to receive financial support from their adoptive parents.
+To submit a request for an extension of their benefits, you must send your Adoption Support Consultant the following documents before the youth’s 18th birthday:

-- Documentation of any current disabilities your child has, as indicated on form 15-412
+• Documentation of any current disabilities your youth has, as indicated on form 15-412.

-Once this documentation has been submitted, your Program Consultant will review it and let you know whether an extension has been approved.
+Once these have been submitted, your program consultant will review it and let you know whether an extension has been approved.

 Important Reminders